-- (c) to develop and review clinical evaluation guidance and performance evaluation guidance for the state of art performance of conformity assessment procedures with regard to clinical evaluation, performance evaluation, physico-chemical characterisation, biocompatibility, mechanical, electrical, electronic or non-clinical toxicological testing; - (d) to contribute to the development of standards at international level, ensuring that these reflect the state of the art; - (e) to provide opinions in response to consultations by manufacturers in accordance with Article 49(1a), notified bodies and Member States in accordance with paragraphs 7-9. - (f) to contribute to identification of concerns and emerging issues on the safety and performance of medical devices; - (g) to provide views in accordance with Article 40(2a) of Regulation (EU) [Ref. of future Regulation on in vitro diagnostic medical devices] on the performance evaluation of certain in vitro diagnostic medical devices. - 7.
-The Commission, shall facilitate the access of Member States and notified bodies and manufacturers to advice provided by expert panels and expert laboratories concerning, among others, the criteria for an appropriate data set for assessment of the conformity of a device, in particular with regard to the clinical data required for the clinical evaluation and with regard to physico-chemical characterisation, microbiological, biocompatibility, mechanical, electrical, electronic or non-clinical toxicological testing. - 8.
-When adopting its scientific opinion in accordance with paragraph 5a, the members of the expert panels shall use their best endeavours to reach consensus.
-If consensus cannot be reached, the expert panels shall decide by the majority of their members, and the scientific opinion shall mention the divergent positions and the grounds on which they are based.
+(c) to develop and review clinical evaluation guidance and performance evaluation guidance for performance of conformity assessment in line with the state of the art with regard to clinical evaluation, performance evaluation, physico-chemical characterisation, and microbiological, biocompatibility, mechanical, electrical, electronic or non-clinical toxicological testing;

+- (d) to contribute to the development of standards at international level, ensuring that such standards reflect the state of the art; - (e) to provide opinions in response to consultations by manufacturers in accordance with Article 61(2), notified bodies and Member States in accordance with paragraphs 11 to 13 of this Article. - (f) to contribute to identification of concerns and emerging issues on the safety and performance of medical devices; - (g) to provide views in accordance with Article 48(4) of Regulation (EU) 2017/746 on the performance evaluation of certain in vitro diagnostic medical devices. - 11.
+The Commission, shall facilitate the access of Member States and notified bodies and manufacturers to advice provided by expert panels and expert laboratories concerning, inter alia, the criteria for an appropriate data set for assessment of the conformity of a device, in particular with regard to the clinical data required for clinical evaluation, with regard to physico-chemical characterisation, and with regard to microbiological, biocompatibility, mechanical, electrical, electronic and non-clinical toxicological testing. - 12.
+When adopting its scientific opinion in accordance with paragraph 9, the members of the expert panels shall use their best endeavours to reach consensus.
+If consensus cannot be reached, the expert panels shall decide by a majority of their members, and the scientific opinion shall mention the divergent positions and the grounds on which they are based.

-The Commission shall publish the scientific opinion and advice delivered in accordance with paragraphs 5a and 7, ensuring consideration of aspects of confidentiality as set out in Article 84.
-The clinical evaluation guidance referred to in paragraph 6(c) shall be published following consultation with MDCG.
+The Commission shall publish the scientific opinion and advice delivered in accordance with paragraphs 9 and 11 of this Article, ensuring consideration of aspects of confidentiality as set out in Article 109.
+The clinical evaluation guidance referred to in point (c) of paragraph 10 shall be published following consultation with the MDCG.

-- 9. Manufacturers and notified bodies may be subject to pay fees to the Commission for the advice provided by expert panels and expert laboratories.
-The structure and the level of fees shall be adopted by the Commission by means of implementing acts in accordance with the examination procedure referred to in Article 88(3), taking into account the objectives of the adequate implementation of this regulation, protection of health and safety, support of innovation and cost-effectiveness and the necessity to achieve active participation in the expert panels. - 9a.
-The fees payable to the Commission as set by the Commission according to the procedure under paragraph 9 of this Article, shall be set in a transparent manner and on the basis of the costs for the services provided and shall be reduced in case of a clinical evaluation consultation procedure initiated in accordance with Annex VIII Section 6.0 (c) of Chapter II involving a manufacturer who is a micro, small or medium-sized enterprise within the meaning of Recommendation 2003/361/EC. - 10.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 89 to amend or supplement the tasks of expert panels and expert laboratories referred to in paragraph 6.
+- 13. The Commission may require manufacturers and notified bodies to pay fees for the advice provided by expert panels and expert laboratories.
+The structure and the level of fees as well as the scale and structure of recoverable costs shall be adopted by the Commission by means of implementing acts, taking into account the objectives of the adequate implementation of this Regulation, protection of health and safety, support of innovation and cost-effectiveness and the necessity to achieve active participation in the expert panels.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 114(3). - 14.
+The fees payable to the Commission in accordance with the procedure under paragraph 13 of this Article shall be set in a transparent manner and on the basis of the costs for the services provided.
+The fees payable shall be reduced in the case of a clinical evaluation consultation procedure initiated in accordance with point (c) of Section 5.1 of Annex IX involving a manufacturer who is a micro, small or medium-sized enterprise within the meaning of Recommendation 2003/361/EC.

+15. The Commission is empowered to adopt delegated acts in accordance with Article 115 to amend the tasks of expert panels and expert laboratories referred to in paragraph 10 of this Article.